SlavkoPar/JSBelgrade-MERN/README.md

 ### Generator
 ##### `yarn run generate-menu-meal`

+This is the sample of generating code for `menu-meal' relation.
+You can clone this script, and customize it for other relations you need.
-Generator will generate code for CRUD operations of two related entites: 'parent table' -> 'child table',\
+Generator will re-generate code for CRUD operations of two related entites: 'parent table' -> 'child table',\
 based on relation **categories** -> **questions**.\
-It is especially useful for Admin modules, where apps sometimes have many tables to maintain.
+It is especially useful for Admin modules, where apps have many tables to maintain.
   *  NodeJS script copies **categories** folder to **menus** folder.
   *  It replaces names of files.
   *  It replaces names of variables used in code, for example **CategoryRow** to **MenuRow**.